Chart Color Schemes

 Infrastructure

-Thursday Island has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally
+Thursday Island has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely influencing this region.
-Notable projects include Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact the area.
+Major projects include Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.